 The Phase 2 project actions at Eden Landing focus on the ponds in the southern half of the Reserve.
 The northern and southern halves of the Reserve are separated by the Old Alameda Creek channel.
-"Southern Eden Landing", which is the Phase 2 project area considered in this EIS/R, generally extends between the ACFCC and Old Alameda Creek channels and from the Bay itself to the inner and easternmost levees or berms that abut the developed communities and other land uses behind them.
+"Southern Eden Landing", which is the Phase 2 project area considered in this EIR, generally extends between the ACFCC and Old Alameda Creek channels and from the Bay itself to the inner and easternmost levees or berms that abut the developed communities and other land uses behind them.
 Some of the recreation and public access features - the trails, in particular - extend beyond this general boundary to connect to the existing trail networks to the north and across the ACFCC to the south.

-1.4 NEPA and CEQA Overview
+1.4 CEQA and NEPA Overview

-This Draft EIS/R was prepared in accordance with the CEQ regulations for implementing NEPA (40 Code of Federal Regulations [CFR] 1500-1508) (CEO 2015) and CEOA (Public Resources Code Section 21000 et seq.)
+This EIR was prepared in accordance with the CEQ regulations for implementing NEPA (40 Code of Federal Regulations [CFR] 1500-1508) (CEQ 2015) and CEQA (Public Resources Code Section 21000 et seq.)
 (AEP 2016).
-The USFWS is the lead agency under NEPA.
-The CDFW is the lead agency under CEQA.
+The CDFW is the lead agency under CEQA; the CDFW has also prepared additional analysis that meet NEPA requirements for future use by a federal lead agency.

-In the 2007 Final EIS/R for the SBSP Restoration Project (USFWS and CDFG 2007), USACE and the National Aeronautics and Space Administration (NASA) were cooperating agencies 6 under NEPA; however, because NASA's involvement is limited to activities adjacent to the NASA Ames Research Center, that agency has not been involved in Phase 2 planning.
-Responsible agencies 7 under CEQA include CDFW, the San Francisco Bay Regional Water Quality Control Board (RWQCB), ACFCWCD, SCVWD, the California State Lands Commission, and the San Francisco Bay Conservation and Development Commission (BCDC).
+In the 2007 Final EIS/R for the SBSP Restoration Project (USFWS and CDFG 2007), USACE and the National Aeronautics and Space Administration (NASA) were cooperating agencies under NEPA; however, because NASA's involvement is limited to activities adjacent to the NASA Ames Research Center, that agency has not been involved in Phase 2 planning.
+Responsible agencies under CEQA include CDFW, the San Francisco Bay Regional Water Quality Control Board (RWQCB), ACFCWCD, SCVWD, the California State Lands Commission, and the San Francisco Bay Conservation and Development Commission (BCDC).
 The California State Lands Commission is also a trustee agency.

 A Regulatory and Trustee Agency Working Group formed for the program provides ongoing support to the regulatory agencies.
-This group includes staff of federal, state, local, and other regulatory agencies that provide endangered species recovery guidance and permitting authority for the SBSP Restoration Project.
+This group includes staff of federal, state, local, and other regulatory agencies